“The human soul isn’t sold once but rather slowly and methodically and piece by piece.”

 A word of advice, don’t read books that are outside of your interests because you have an intellectual crush on the author.

 What are my interests, you might ask?
 Why did this book fall outside of them?
 Well, I’ll tell you…

 This novel is about Charlie Marder, a newly appointed US Congressman.

-Then there’s a mysterious note, a shooting in the Capitol, lots of talk about communism.
+Then there’s the mysterious elements – a shooting in the Capitol, lots of talk about communism.
 McCarthy makes an appearance, as does JFK and numerous other real-life players in 1950s D.C.
-A dead girl, a car crash and more communism and J. Edgar Hoover and Senate hearings and lobbyists.
+A dead girl, a car crash and more communism, and J. Edgar Hoover and Senate hearings and lobbyists.